 City directories were published intermittently in Charleston starting in 1782.
 Only after the Civil War were they produced on an annual basis.
-Free persons of color were occasionally listed in the directories beginning about 1800.
+Free Persons of Color were occasionally listed in the directories beginning about 1800.
 The 1822 City Directory was the first to include separate lists of white and “coloured” residents.
-Ask for assistance to locate.
-Some directories on microfilm.

-Local newspapers often ran advertisements for the sale of slaves.
-The ESCN Database Reports Series Index (070 .E28) lists slaves names mentioned in S.C. newspapers for the years 1732-1775.
+Local newspapers often advertised public auctions and sales that involved the sale of enslaved people as commodities.
+The ESCN Database Reports Series Index lists names of enslaved people mentioned in South Carolina newspapers for the years 1732-1775.
 Please for assistance to locate the newspapers.